karem1035/alx-higher_level_programming/0x06-python-classes/README.md

-# A Directory contains my solutions to 0x06.
+# This is a README for task 0x06.
 Python - Classes and Objects